The Shubert Foundation Inc

 -

 Grant amounts are determined by the foundation: Do not request a specific amount.
-The foundation determines grant levels based on organizational budget, track record, and time on their roster.
-Larger grants typically go to organizations that have received funding for several years.
+The foundation determines grant levels based on organisational budget, track record, and time on their roster.
+Larger grants typically go to organisations that have received funding for several years.

 -

-Professional standards matter: Only professional organizations with compensated artists are eligible.
-Community theaters and non-professional groups should not apply.
+Professional standards matter: Only professional organisations with compensated artists are eligible.
+Community theatres and non-professional groups should not apply.

 -

 Timing is predictable: The foundation operates on a fixed annual cycle with notifications consistently sent in late May.
-Plan your organizational budget cycle accordingly.
+Plan your organisational budget cycle accordingly.

 -